danfuzz/lactoserv/doc/coding-conventions.md

 indentation, string quotes, JSDoc annotations).
 See the ESLint config file for details.

-Similarly, `import` ordering is maintained with `ubik sort-imports`, which you can run if you're ever in need of some automated help.
+Similarly, `import` ordering is maintained with `ubik node-project sort-imports`, which you can run if you're ever in need of some automated help.
 The basic idea is that imports go from "general" to "specific" with an extra newline between each related section.

 - - - - - - - - - -